Proof of Convergence of a Laplace Expansion Algorithm For Calculating Recursions Satisfied by a Family of Determinants: Pseudocode and the Main Theorem

 \section{Pseudocode and the Main Theorem}

-Pseduocode for this Expand procedure is as follows.
+The pseudocode for this Expand procedure is as follows:

-We can now unambiguously formulate the Main Theorem by referring to the pseudocode which requires a particular sequence of expansions (to wit, expansion along the first row until Expansion $R-1$ when we expand along the first column).
+We can now unambiguously formulate the main theorem by referring to the pseudocode, which requires a particular sequence of expansions (to wit, expansion along the first row until Expansion $R-1$ when we expand along the first column).

-\begin{theorem}[Main] Let $M$ be an arbitrary, banded, square, family of Toeplitz matrices of Toeplitz order $R \ge 1.$ The Expand procedure terminates after $R$ expansions.
-The solution to the resulting set of equations in families of determinants can then be solved to yield the recursion satisfied by this family. \end{theorem}
+\begin{theorem}[Main] Let $M$ be an arbitrary, banded, square, family of Toeplitz matrices of Toeplitz order $R \ge 2.$ The Expand procedure terminates after $R$ expansions.
+Using the techniques of elimination by substitution and operator multiplication, the solution to the resulting set of equations in families of determinants can then be solved to yield the recursion satisfied by this family. \end{theorem}